cortex-js/compute-engine/src/docs/patterns-and-rules.md

 ---
 title: Patterns
-permalink: /guides/compute-engine/patterns/
+permalink: /guides/compute-engine/patterns-and-rules/
 layout: single
 date: Last Modified
 sidebar:
   - nav: 'compute-engine'
 ---

-# Patterns
+# Patterns and Rules

-Pattern matching is a powerful symbolic computing tool to identify the structure of expressions.
+Recognizing patterns and applying rules is a powerful symbolic computing tool to identify and manipulate the structure of expressions.

+## Patterns

-A pattern is an expression which can include one or more wildcard symbols.
+A pattern is an expression which can include one or more placeholders in the form of wildcard symbols.

-Patterns in the Cortex Compute Engine are similar to Regular Expressions but they can be used to describe MathJSON expressions instead of strings.
+Patterns are similar to Regular Expressions in traditional programming languages but they are tailored to deal with MathJSON expressions instead of strings.

 Given a pattern and an expression, usually called the **subject**, the goal of pattern matching is to find a substitution for all the wildcards such that the